 These cornsticks are best-eaten-when hot and dripping with melted butter.
 You can also make these as small muffins or in a cast iron skillet from The Lodge, who makes the nifty cast iron cornstick pans.
 Did you know that anything made in cast iron dramatically increases your iron intake?

 A dense, dark spicy bread.

 Great for toasting, drizzled with butter, honey and cinnamon.
-These makes for rustic English muffin taste in a nice slicing loaf.
+This makes a rustic English muffin taste in a nice slicing loaf.
 The cranberries makes this divine and different.
-White Whole wheat flour is nutty and nutritious but not bitter tasting.
-It is available from King Arthur Flour.
-You may use two large coffee cans to bake round loaves.
+Use two large coffee cans to bake round loaves.
 I used a large loaf pan (12 by 5 inches).
 Two 9 by 5 inch pans will work as well.
-Feel free to vary the flour mix and perhaps add raisins or cinnamon to taste.
+Another great bread for a breakfast sandwich.